 These reptiles spend their entire lives at sea, except when adult females come ashore to lay eggs several times per season every 2 to 5 years.
+Across, theseven species of Sea Turtles, depending on the specie, sea turtles sexually mature between age seve years and 50 years.
 After about sixty days, baby sea turtles (known as "hatchlings") emerge from their sandy nests and make their way to the ocean - attracted to the distant horizon.
 Light polution from shore may confuse the hatchlings on their journey to the sea.
 The juvenile turtles spend their first few years in the open oceans, eventually moving to protected bays, estuaries, and other nearshore waters as adults.

 Each species relies on a different diet: greens eat sea grasses; leatherbacks feed on jellyfish and soft-bodied animals; loggerheads eat heavy-shelled animals such as crabs and clams; hawksbills rely on sponges and other invertebrates: and the Kemp's ridley prefers crabs.
 Learn more about sea turtle diets.

 These ancient creatures have been on Earth for more than 100 million years - even surviving the dinosaurs when they became extinct 65 million years ago.
 Among the threats these marine reptiles face are entanglement, habitat loss, and consumption of their eggs and meat.